The Methodist Church Tower Hamlets

 From the Acts of the Apostles chapter 12

 As Peter is resting peacefully, chained to two soldiers, a visitor shows up in his cell.
 The chains that once kept Peter securely bound to the soldiers fall off his wrists.
 The visiting angel tells Peter to get dressed and put on his sandals.
 Peter follows the angel, but has no idea what is really happening.
 He thinks he is seeing a vision.
 The angel leads Peter and they walk by two more guards.
 They come to the iron gate that is closed so no one can enter and no one can leave.
 The gate opens to them all by itself.
 As they start to walk free down the street, the angel leaves Peter.
-"It's really true!" he said to himself.
-"The Lord has sent his angel and saved me from Herod and from what the Jews were hoping to do to me."(Acts 12:10,11)
+"It's really true!" he says to himself.
+"The Lord has sent his angel and saved me from Herod and from what the authorities were hoping to do to me."(Acts 12:10,11)

 He makes his way to where the disciples meet, in the home of a certain Mary.
 This Mary is the Aunt of Barnabas and the mother of Mark (the Gospel writer.)
 A servant girl comes to the entrance, and as soon as she hears Peter’s voice she is so excited she runs back inside to tell everyone.
 “Peter is at the door!”
 As the believers continue to think Rhoda is crazy, someone must have heard the knocking.
 They go to the door and open it and Peter stands before them.
 They are astonished!
 Peter explains to them exactly what has happened and how the Lord has rescued him out of prison.
 He tells them to share this miracle with the other leaders in the church.